wp-plugins/wp-classified/README.txt

 - implement the conformaion code (captcha)
 - added sent to his friend's button
 - added language file (The work is Not Finished!)
-- Users can send an Ad to a friend.
+- users can send an Ad to a friend.
-- Fixed search problem
+- fixed search problem
-- Fixed to image showing by editing and setting.
+- fixed to image showing by editing and setting.
 - added the default value for

 Admin Side
-- send notice that the ad is about to expire
+- expiration notice reminders to users (The work is Not Finished!)
 - implement the maximum character limit